rphlmr/react-router-hono-server/README.md

 You can add additional Hono middleware with the `configure` function.
 If you do not provide a function, it will create a default Hono server.

-The `configure` function can be async.
-So, make sure to `await createHonoServer()`.

-> NB: If you import some shared code in your server file (or middleware), Vite will code split the file (your server code will be in a separate chunk, re-exported as default in `build/server/index.js`).
->
-> In this situation, if you  `await createHonoServer()` it will error with `Detected unsettled top-level await`.
-Just remove the `await` and it will work fine.

 If you want to set up the React Router `AppLoadContext`, pass in a function to `getLoadContext`.

 Modify the `AppLoadContext` interface used in your app.